We are closed to daily general admission until May 25.

 WINTER: During the Ely Winter Festival, we strive to make sure pathways are shoveled but the northern MN weather isn’t always in our favor and shoveling a solid, level path over frozen crushed rock can be a challenge.
 We are happy to help our guests maneuver over winter walk-ways if you let us know how we can!

-The gift shop sells Isle of Pines Root Beer but we do not allow consumption of food or beverages indoors.
+The gift shop sells Isle of Pines Root Beer but we do not allow consumption of food or beverages inside the historic cabins.

 The Museum does not allow open or conceal carry on-site.
 During your visit, please secure your handgun in your vehicle per MN State Statutes on transport of firearms